shoriwe/tulip/README.md

 Extensible market data REST API

-## Extending the `Source`
+## Extending tulip

-To extend tulip you can write your own `Source` interface implementation querying for the necesarry data sources you need
+To extend tulip you can write your own `Source` interface implementations, querying for the necesarry data sources you need, such as Yahoo finance API...